sytabaresa/kingly/README.md

 machine, on receiving an input `I` outputs the following information :

 - `outputs` : the output `A.yield(I)`
-- `model_update` : the update of the extended state of `A` to be performed as a consequence of receiving the input `I`
+- `updates` : the update of the extended state of `A` to be performed as a consequence of receiving the input `I`
 - `extendedState` : the extended state of `A` prior to receiving the input `I`
 - `controlState` : the control state in which the machine is when receiving the input `I`
 - `event::{eventLabel, eventData}` : the event label and event data corresponding to `I`